-Saint Leo University Director of Athletics, Francis X. Reidy, announced the appointment of Missy West at the Saint Leo women's basketball coach on April 23, 2014.
+Saint Leo University Director of Athletics, Francis X. Reidy, announced the appointment of Missy West at the Saint Leo women's basketball coach in April 2014.

 "I know it is an often used line, but Melissa West was the simply the best fit for Saint Leo and how we want to be represented on the court, in the classroom and around the community," said Director of Athletics Francis X. Reidy.
 "Through this process she has exemplified our values of excellence, respect and integrity.
 Her passion for success, but in the context of developing the full potential of her student-athletes in all phases was very evident."

 West has a proven track record with ten years of coaching experience in NCAA Division III as well as NAIA.
 Her resume also boasts success as a Division I women's basketball player at Duke University in addition to experience playing professionally in Germany.

 "I am thrilled to work with the fantastic administration, great coaches within the athletic department, and all of the dedicated student-athletes," said West of the appointment.
 "Through the hard work of our current players, the incoming players and the devoted recruiting efforts by our staff, we look forward to building a tradition of high standards and excellence, on and off the court, that everyone at Saint Leo can be proud of."